daycith/jest-cucumber-skeleton/README.md

 # jest-cucumber-skeleton
-Basic jest and cucumber setup
+Basic project in typescript with jest and cucumber setup for testing code and features.

 ## Run aceptation tests with cucumber
 npm run test:features